-In a small public body, where the designated head may also be the Designated Access and Privacy Officer (DAPO), there will generally be no need to delegate.
+In a very small public body, where the designated head may also be the Designated Access and Privacy Officer (DAPO), there will generally be no need to delegate.
 In larger public bodies, a delegation document may be needed.

 All public bodies that decide to delegate some or all of the head's powers and duties should have a current delegation document in place.
-It should be reviewed with a new head to confirm that the head agrees with the scheme of delegated responsibilities.
+This means that the delegation document should be reviewed regularly for any necessary changes related to the ATIPP Office's protocols.
+It should also be reviewed with a new head to confirm that the head agrees with the scheme of delegated responsibilities.

 The delegation document should identify the position, not the individual, to which the powers are delegated.
 When delegation is to the position rather than the person, a new delegation is not required when a new appointee assumes the position or when someone is acting in the position.
-A delegation document may also recognize another position to which delegation passes if the occupant of the original position is absent.
+A delegation document may also recognize another position to which delegation passes if the occupant of the original position is absent or incapacitated.